Industrial Smoke Stack Inspection

 Class two inspections are performed with chimneys and stacks offline.
 Rope techniques are used in order to inspect the outside and the inside of the chimney.
 The condition of the structure is noted by the inspector so that they can tell the business owner when the inspection is complete.
 There are a few other things that may be inspected once the inspection starts, according to the original shape the structure is in.

 Class Three Inspections

 Class three inspections are much rarer than class one and class two and are usually reserved for a unique situation, such as the safety and stability of the smokestack being called into question.
 This type of inspection will include an in-depth and very expansive inspection of the smokestack, chimney, and everything around it.
 A class three inspection should be conducted if your business or structure has been damaged by a natural disaster, such as an earthquake, hurricane, tornado, or anything that could cause a safety hazard to occur.

 It is extremely important to have these inspections done on a regular basis, sooner if it is to be a class three inspection.
 You also want to have this done regularly so that your industrial stacks stay within EPA and federal guidelines.

-This is just a brief explanation of each of the three inspections performed during industrial stack inspections.
+This is just a brief explanation of each of the three inspections performed during industrial smoke stack inspections.
 Remember, the safety of your workers and civilians should always come first.
-So, have your inspections the way you should, and everything will be fine.
+So, have your smoke stack inspection the way you should, and everything will be fine.